JoRugg/Jruggles/Resume.md

 ---
 {:style="margin: 0 0 .25rem 0"}

-{% include resume-heading.html title="Dance" date="2015-Present"%}
+{% include resume-heading.html title="Dance" date="2015 - Present"%}

 Building a strong, collaborative community with ensemble, performance, and social dances at UCSD and across San Diego.
 Always willing to dive into new styles of movement and thought.

-{% include resume-heading.html title="Taekwondo" date="2011-Present"%}
+{% include resume-heading.html title="Taekwondo" date="2011 - Present"%}

 Earned a 3rd Degree Black Belt through physical and mental discipline and mastery of technique.
 Served as an assistant instructor, leading classes to teach and train new students.